Definition |

 Definition

-There are two kinds of hematuria:
+There are 2 kinds of hematuria:

-- Microscopic hematuria—Urine contains a very small amount of blood, which is not visible to the naked eye.
+- Microscopic hematuria—Urine contains a small amount of blood, which is not visible to the naked eye.

 - Gross hematuria—Urine is visibly discolored by blood, appearing red or tea-colored.